 Knowing when to seek help for your teenager’s anxiety

-This article provides an overview of anxiety disorders in teens, with an eye toward providing you with answers to these important questions.
+This article is about anxiety disorders in teens, and providing you with answers to these important questions.

 Feeling anxious is both normal and beneficial